kisslinux/kisslinux.github.io/site/pages/package-system.md

 ### `files/*`

 The `files/` directory should contain any miscellaneous files the software needs.
-In the `sources` file, files are reffered to by using a relative path (`files/busybox.config`).
+In the `sources` file, files are referred to by using a relative path (`files/busybox.config`).

 The build script has direct access to the files in its current working directory.